rvsrvs/jasdev.github.io/etceteras.md

 ### Interludes

 Writing that doesn’t quite fit the theme of Distillations.
 This space let’s me procrastinate on the current essay I’m drafting or dive into technical topics.
-I’ve kept some older—and _very embarrassing_—posts around to allow for nostalgic explorations of past work (and hopefully mile mark my progress?).

 <ul>
 {% assign interludes = site.posts | where:"type","interlude" %}